The Country House has its own good-natured spirit who died tragically.

-The haunting of The Country House began during the major renovation projects being accomplished during the Fall of ’74, through the Spring of ’75, when The Country House was closed to the public.
+The haunting of The Country House began during the major renovation projects in the Fall of ’74, continuing through the Spring of ’75, when The Country House was closed to the public.

-A young, blonde female apparition likes to hang out in the bar, the storeroom, an upstairs room that was once a bedroom of her bartender lover, and occasionally plays pranks in the restaurant area.
+A young, blonde female apparition likes to hang out in the bar, the storeroom, and in an upstairs room that was once a bedroom of her bartender lover.
+Occasionally she plays pranks in the restaurant area.

-A) In the bar area, when David was having a consultation meeting with a contractor, six independently operated shutters opened in the same moment, suddenly flooding the room with light.
+A) In the bar area, when owner David Regnery was having a consultation meeting with a contractor, six independently operated shutters opened in the same moment, suddenly flooding the room with light.